Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 Ronald Shaw-Kennedy

-Art & architecture in Venice
+Art & Architecture in Venice

 Sidgwick & Jackson 1972

 Old, but handy for facts about church contents.
-I bought, on a whim and online, another book by the same author called Venice Rediscovered which is six-years newer.
+I also bought, on a whim and online, another book by the same author called Venice Rediscovered which is six-years newer.
 But it turns out to be exactly the same book, unrevised, only in a much larger format.

 Architectural guides